awesome-algorand/awesome-algorand/README.md

 ## Development

-The following structure is to be finalized.
-The general convention for now is to sort libraries, utilities and projects based on their language of implementation.
+> Awesome client libraries, tools, and community utilities sorted by the language of implementation.

 ### Dart